tlhunter/consumer-centric-api-design/book.md

 ## About the Author

-At the time of this writing, <a title="Thomas Hunter II" href="http://thomashunter.name">Thomas Hunter</a> works as a Developer Advocate / API Architect with Copy.com, where his number one concern is getting a well-documented API into the hands of Consumers.
+At the time of this writing, [Thomas Hunter II](http://thomashunter.name) works as a Developer Advocate / API Architect with Copy.com, where his number one concern is getting a well-documented API into the hands of Consumers.
 He also recently co-hosted a talk at the Ann Arbor PHP MySQL meetup on the topic of RESTful API Design.